The most current information regarding coronavirus in Bali

 What is going on in Bali

-- Waterbom is closed from March 17 to March 31.
+- Waterbom is closed from March 17.

 We are constantly staying in touch, collecting the most relevant information and keeping you posted!